cgtrout/MSFS-PyScriptManager/Docs/fenix_lights.md

 ![image](https://github.com/user-attachments/assets/0cae8eb6-c8f7-4d23-b5e1-217e059d4e73)

 - If you ever need to rebind, delete the "fenix_lights.json" file in the /Settings dir and restart the script ("Restart Script" button).
+- Note: script will wait until ground power switch is enabled to start the light change sequence.

 ## MobiFlight WASM Module Installation is Required!
 > ⚠️ Requires Mobiflight WASM module.  ⚠️